Qengineering/SmolVLM2-2B-NPU/README.md

 ## Introduction

-LLMs (Large Language Models) are neural networks trained on large text datasets to understand and generate language.<br>
+LLMs (Large Language Models) are neural networks trained on extensive text datasets to comprehend and produce language.<br>
-VLMs (Vision-Language Models) add a visual encoder, enabling the model to process images and text together.<br> A combined VLM+LLM system is often referred to as a multimodal model.
+VLMs (Vision-Language Models) incorporate a visual encoder, allowing the model to process images and text simultaneously.<br> A combined VLM+LLM system is often referred to as a multimodal model.

 These models can be large—hundreds of millions to billions of parameters—which impacts accuracy, memory use, and runtime speed.<br>